RWLPedal/music-pcbs/SongifierBoost/README.md

 # Songifier Boost

 The *Screech Owl Harmonic Tremolo* is a PCB based on the Skidmark Pedals Sonofier.
-It's a boost plus an always-on non-inverting buffer, based on the amp section of the Sonomatic Delux Delay.
+It's an (inverting) boost plus an always-on (non-inverting) buffer, based on the amp section of the Sonomatic Delux Delay.
 It's a subtle always-on kind of effect.

 Skidmark Pedals was the company founded by pedal designer Cees van Eijk, who passed away in spring 2024.
 Cees wrote a message to be shared posthumously: "*You are all free to use the schematics as posted in the files section, but I would appreciate if you at least would give me some credits.
 That my designs will live after I have passed, somehow gives me great comfort.*" It's in the spirit of that message that I share this PCB.
 Thankfully, build docs for the Sonofier were saved on some people's hard drives, and posted on the PedalPCB forums - thanks to forum member coltonius for sharing documentation.